maheshj01/searchfield/README.md

 - `inputFormatters`: Input Formatter for SearchField
 - `itemHeight` : height of each suggestion Item, (defaults to 51.0).
 - `marginColor` : Color for the margin between the suggestions.
+- `maxSuggestionBoxHeight`: Specifies a maximum height for the suggestion box when `dynamicHeightItem` is set to `true`.
 - `maxSuggestionsInViewPort` : The max number of suggestions that can be shown in a viewport.
 - `offset` : suggestion List offset from the searchfield, The top left corner of the searchfield is the origin (0,0).
 - `onOutSideTap` : callback when the user taps outside the searchfield.